 Avoid a reaction and bring some that you are currently using so you can shower without any reaction.

 Bring the supplements that help keep your eczema away and help your body heal.

-It may feel like a hassle to carry them when travelling but use a pill box to bring just enough you need.
+It may feel like a hassle to carry them when traveling but use a pillbox to bring just enough you need.
 If you don’t want to carry them, you may want to buy them once you arrive at your destination but you may have to pay a higher price.

 10. Protect your skin

 Pack some sunscreen if you are visiting a sunny destination.
 You don’t want to get sunburned.
 Imagine dealing with your sunburn plus eczema?!